palashc/osbench/Readme.md

 # OSBench
 OSBench is a benchmaring framework and test suite designed to benchmark an Ubuntu operating system on a Thinkpad X1-carbon thinkpad.

+The results can be seen in the report [here](https://drive.google.com/file/d/1UagEpavcYhuJLwtviOf8LLfi5PORz7Id/view?usp=sharing).

 ## Benchmarking framework
 We prioritized creating a robust benchmarking framework above creating benchmarks for specific tests.
 See `benchmark.h`.